-Building on our strong track record of progressing 'at risk' young people, our artists continued to co-create personal curriculums with young people, to support their educational development and create pathways to work experience, training and employment.
-In turn some of these young people volunteered their time back to the project by supporting the delivery of workshops at various settings including a specialist school and a heritage project at Kew Gardens.
-In addition to their paid time, artists donated additional time on a pro bono basis to help us navigate the uncertainty following the flood and consequent loss of gallery and referral income.
+Building on our strong track record of progressing 'at risk' young people, artists co-created personal curriculums with young people, to support their educational development and create pathways to work experience, training and employment.
+In addition to their paid time, artists donated additional time on a pro bono basis to navigate the uncertainty following the flood and consequent loss of gallery and referral income.

 Tailored Progression Pathways, supported by a number of funders including the Arts Council, enabled long-term attenders to progress from being a 'beneficiary' and into the role of 'creative practitioner' enriching their CVs by running Creative Skills Incubators in partnership with specialist schools, passing on skills they have learned to other excluded young people.
+Some young people volunteered their time back to the project by supporting the delivery of workshops at various settings including a specialist school.